Donaldson-Thomas Transformation of Grassmannian: Introduction

 \section{Introduction}

 Donaldson-Thomas invariants were first introduced by Donaldson and Thomas \cite{DT} as geometric invariants on a Calabi-Yau threefold.
-Kontsevich and Soibelman \cite{KS} generalized the notion of Donaldson-Thomas invariants to 3d Calabi-Yau categories with a stability condition.
-Cluster varieties produce an important family of such 3d Calabi-Yau categories, and the data of Donaldson-Thomas invariants in this setting is encoded by a special formal automorphism of the cluster variety, called the Donaldson-Thomas transformation.
-Keller \cite{KelDT} gave a combinatorial characterization of a subclass of Donaldson-Thomas transformations using quiver mutations.
-Goncharov and Shen \cite{GS} gave an equivalent definition using tropical points of the cluster varieties; Donaldson-Thomas transformations of this particular form are called cluster Donaldson-Thomas transformations.
-The main result of our paper claims that the Donaldson-Thomas transformation of the cluster Poisson variety $\conf_n(\mathbb{P}^{m-1})$ is a cluster Donaldson-Thomas transformation, which we define explicitly as a birational automorphism on the space $\conf_n(\mathbb{P}^{m-1})$.
+Kontsevich and Soibelman \cite{KS} generalized such geometric invariants to the moduli space of stability conditions on 3d Calabi-Yau categories.
+One family of examples of such 3d Calabi-Yau categories can be constructed from a quiver $Q$, and the associated Donaldson-Thomas invariants can be captured by a formal automorphism on the cluster Poisson variety $\mathcal{X}_Q$ constructed from $Q$, which is known as a Donaldson-Thomas transformation.
+Keller \cite{KelDT} gave a combinatorial characterization of the Donaldson-Thomas transformation using quiver mutations.
+Goncharov and Shen \cite{GS} gave an equivalent definition using tropical points of cluster varieties and constructed cluster Donaldson-Thomas transformations on moduli spaces of $G$-local systems on surfaces, which are known to be examples of cluster varieties.

+In this paper we focus on cluster varieties that are closely related to Grassmannians and construct their cluster Donaldson-Thomas transformations, whose existence was conjectured by Goncharov and Shen in \cite{GS}.
+Our result leads to two corollaries, one is the proof of the Fock-Goncharov duality on these cluster varieties, and the other is a new short proof of the already-proven Zamolodchikov's periodicity conjecture in the case of an $\mathrm{A}\boxtimes \mathrm{A}$ quiver using a reformulation of Keller \cite{Kelperiod}.